 The Crew Health team encourage Members to consider the Wellness at Sea project for their crew.

-Sandra Welch, Sailors’ Society’s director of programme, said: “We are really pleased to have UK P&I Club’s backing and recognition of the value of Sailors’ Society’s Wellness at Sea programme.
+Johan Smith, Sailors’ Society’s Wellness at Sea Programme Manager: “We are really pleased to have UK P&I Club’s backing and recognition of the value of Sailors’ Society’s Wellness at Sea programme.
 Seafarers who undertake Wellness at Sea coaching will be equipped to better meet their social, emotional, physical, intellectual and spiritual needs, thereby helping to prevent and minimise poor health or incidents at sea.
 By focusing on people rather than problems, we seek to support the centre point around which our industry revolves.”

 In 2018 the Sailors Society Wellness at Sea programme was launched as an e-learning training platform.
 The coaching programme seeks to enable seafarers to improve their on board health and well-being by exploring five different aspects of wellness and the impact that they can have on the safe running of a ship.

 Innovative Maritime Emotional Intelligence Center (I.M.E.Q) is a mental health research center with offices in Cyprus, Limassol and Athens.
 IMEQ promotes mental health wellness and awareness at sea.

 The center has specialist social psychologists, educational psychologists, clinical psychologists and psychiatrists working across pre-employment mental health assessment, immediate crisis response and online psychometric testing.